djaiss/simplestpasswordgenerator/readme.md

 ## Technology

 I use the awesome [Jen library](https://github.com/mykiimike/jen) to generate random passwords.
 On a sidenote, I'm the worst JS developer the world has ever known - so if you want to change the code and enhance it, it wil be very much appreciated.

+## Deploy

+The site is hosted on [Divshot](https://divshot.io).
+It's great and free for a personal project.
+To push the code to production, simply `divshot push production` and it's done.
+Woot.
+Now I can go back on building other stuff.